On the Optimality of D2D Coded Caching with Uncoded Cache Placement and One-shot Delivery: Abstract

 \section{Abstract}

-We consider a cache-aided wireless device-to-device (D2D) network under the constraint of \emph{one-shot delivery}, where the placement phase is orchestrated by a central server.
-We assume that the devices' caches are filled with uncoded data, and the whole file database at the server is made available in the collection of caches.
-Following this phase, the files requested by the users are serviced by inter-device multicast communication.
-For such a system setting, we provide the exact characterization of load-memory trade-off, by deriving both the minimum average and the minimum peak sum-loads of links between devices, for a given individual memory size at disposal of each user.
+We consider a cache-aided wireless device-to-device (D2D) network of the type introduced by Ji, Caire, and Molisch \cite{ji2016fundamental}, where the placement phase is orchestrated by a central server.
+We assume that the devices' caches are filled with uncoded data, and the whole content database is contained in the collection of caches.
+After the cache placement phase, the files requested by the users are serviced by inter-device multicast communication.
+For such a system setting, we provide the exact characterization of the optimal load-memory trade-off under the assumptions of {\em uncoded placement} and {\em one-shot delivery}.
+In particular, we derive both the minimum average (under uniformly distributed demands) and the minimum worst-case sum-load of the D2D transmissions, for given individual cache memory size at disposal of each user.
+Furthermore, we show that the performance of the proposed scheme is within factor $4$ of the information-theoretic optimum.
 Capitalizing on the one-shot delivery property, we also propose an extension of the presented scheme that provides robustness against random user inactivity.